alicjamazur/data-engineering-case/README.md

 - 4 different AWS Glue jobs,
 - a state machine with Step Functions,
 - permissions: IAM roles, IAM policies, NACLs, security groups.

-### Launch CloudFormation Stack and Run State Machine

-In order to launch the app you need to create resources with Amazon Web Services.
-For that you need an AWS account and optionally AWS CLI set up.
-Learn more [here](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-quickstart.html).

 1. To launch the stack via the console, click on the button below (if necessary, change the default deployment region).
 Leave default stack parameters.